unixorn/zsh-quickstart-kit/README.md

     3. In iTerm 2, go to Preferences->Profile in your iTerm 2 preferences, then select one of the powerline compatible fonts you just installed.
     4. Make sure you also specify a powerline compatible font for non-ASCII in your iTerm 2 preferences or the prompt separators and branch glyphs will show up garbled.

-# On Linux
+## Linux

 1. Switch your shell to zsh with chsh `chsh -s /bin/zsh`
 2. Install GNU Stow - `yum install -y stow` on Red Hat / CentOS systems

 I don't use a GUI on Linux, so you'll have to track down how to install the [powerline-fonts](https://github.com/Lokaltog/powerline-fonts) and specify one for your terminal application.

+## Set up Zgen

-# Now that your fonts are taken care of, set up Zgen
+Now that your fonts are taken care of, set up Zgen

 1. Install [Zgen](https://github.com/tarjoilija/zgen)
     1. `cd ~`